mikependon/RepoDB/Docs/_build/html/_sources/pages/multiplemapping.rst.txt

 Multiple Entity Mapping
 =======================

 This feature is a unique built-in feature of the library that enables the developer to do multiple mapping on a `DataEntity` object into multiple object in the database.
-This is very usable for some complex requirements that includes like the implementations of `Table`, `Views` and `StoredProcedures` must be mapped into one `DataEntity` object.
+This is very usable for some complex requirements that includes like the combined implementations of `Table`, `Views` and `StoredProcedures` must be mapped into one `DataEntity` object.

 The class named `RepoDb.DataEntityMapper` is used when doing a multiple mapping.
 Below are the methods.